yvkozub/curl/docs/ECH.md

 - tweak to ``configure.ac`` to check if WolfSSL has ECH or not
 - added code to ``lib/vtls/wolfssl.c`` mirroring what's done in the OpenSSL equivalent above.
-- WolfSSL doesn't support ``--ech false`` or the ``--ech pn:`` command line argument.
+- WolfSSL does not support ``--ech false`` or the ``--ech pn:`` command line argument.

 The lack of support for ``--ech false`` is because wolfSSL has decided to always at least GREASE if built to support ECH.
-In other words, GREASE is a compile time choice for wolfSSL, but a run-time choice for OpenSSL or boringssl.
+In other words, GREASE is a compile time choice for wolfSSL, but a runtime choice for OpenSSL or boringssl.
 (Both are reasonable.)

-There's also a current [bug/issue](https://github.com/wolfSSL/wolfssl/issues/6802) that the wolfSSL client support for ECH seems to not correctly support HelloRetryRequest.
+There is also a current [bug/issue](https://github.com/wolfSSL/wolfssl/issues/6802) that the wolfSSL client support for ECH seems to not correctly support HelloRetryRequest.
 WolfSSL also seems to send a GREASE ECH extension regardless of the